bluE4944/bluE4944/README.md

 - 👋 Hi, I’m @bluE4944
-- 👀 I’m interested in creation
+- 👀 I’m interested in creation and Game
-- 🌱 I’m currently learning Java
+- 🌱 I’m currently learning Java and Vue
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...